syncfusion-content/windowsforms-docs/WindowsForms/SyntaxEditor/Editing.md

 ### Default indentation

-The indentation guidelines are vertical lines that is used to connect the matching brackets.
-This feature enhances the readability of code.
-The indentation guidelines can be enabled or disabled  by setting the `ShowIndentationGuidelines` property.
-Its default value is `true`, to hide the indentation guidelines in EditControl turned off it value to `false`, or by invoking the `HideIndentGuideline` method.
+Indentation guidelines are vertical lines that is used to connect the matching brackets.
+This feature can be enabled or disabled  by setting the `ShowIndentationGuidelines` property.
+Its default value is `true`, to hide the indentation guidelines in EditControl turned off it value to `false`.
 Also, the indent guideline for the current region can be set by using the `ShowIndentGuideline` method.

 {% tabs %}